noahp-prog/configure-active-directory/README.md

 ![image](https://github.com/user-attachments/assets/e7a4d651-d307-4265-8336-f00dbf32c3b1)

 Congrats!
 You've succesfully set up an AD test enviroment!I hope this guide was able to help you in learning about ADDS.
-I recommend experimenting with Group Policy and getting familiar using it, as it's very important in any Help Desk/ IT Support role.
+In the next guide, I'll show you two simple use cases of Group Policy with Active Directory to help your understanding of ADDS and Group Policy.